xshahbazintel/kube6/FRR/README.md

 ## Update the below values in the setup-bgp.sh

-ipv6_addrs > all the worker nodes addresses that will be included in bgp peering
+add BGP peers in the PEERS array e.g. The values in the array can be IPv4 or IPv6 address

+export PEERS=(fd74:ca9b:3a09:868c:10:9:65:1 fd74:ca9b:3a09:868c:10:9:65:2)

-local_as > local AS of the FRR docker container
+Define local AS e.g.

+export LOCAL_AS=65100

-remote_as > the AS configured on the metallb side
+Define remote AS that is configured on the metallb side e.g.

+export REMOTE_AS=64500

 ### run ./setup.sh will setup frr and also bgp peering

+### If you want to run the script for multiple clusters with different remote AS on the metallb side, please run the script individually for each cluster.